Life Science & Lab Space

 What Is HVAC Redundancy in Labs?

 HVAC Redundancy refers to backup air-handling systems that maintain constant temperature, humidity, and pressure controls required for sensitive experiments.
-While not discussed in detail during your meeting, it’s commonly referenced in lab specifications and useful for context in future glossary updates.
+It’s commonly referenced in lab specifications.

 What Is HVAC Redundancy in Life Science Facilities?